Arduar/arduar.github.io/index.md

 ##### PRIEST
 *speaking softly, in mourning*
-No. The sin in his heart, and the growing sin of Lammashil's heart conspired to twist the wisdom of their Father as mockery.
+No. The sin in his heart, and the growing sin of Lammashil's heart conspired to twist the wisdom of their Creator as mockery.

 ##### ALL
 Oh, lost thread, a place for you remains in the tapestry!
 Return!
 The great weaver weeps for you!